ndunand/moodle_notifications_20/README.txt

 If you find a bug please submit it here: http://sourceforge.net/tracker/?func=add&group_id=398313&atid=1652206

-Please provide a description with Moodle and notify_changes plugin version.
+Please provide the bug description and don't forget Moodle and notify_changes plugin version.